bourriquet/imperial_msci/python/tut2/README.md

-# ch2
+# tut2

-Tutorial exercises from Chapter 2
+Tutorial exercises from Chapter 2 of the course.

 ---